 Is Split Pea Soup healthy?

 You betcha’!
-This vegan split pea soup has 17 grams of plant based protein per serving, is rich in potassium (a key nutrient for maintaining healthy blood pressure, and one that many of us fall short on-myself included), and is packed with microbiome friendly fiber-18 grams per serving!
+You get17 grams of plant based protein per serving in this soup.
+It’s rich in potassium (a key nutrient for maintaining healthy blood pressure, and one that many of us fall short on-myself included).
+And, it’s packed with microbiome friendly fiber-18 grams per serving!

 What’s in Split Pea Soup?
-How do you make vegan Split Pea Soup?
+How do you make it vegan?

 - Split peas.
 Of course 🙂